Community Resilience & Recovery

 The Hub

-Our projects & services run out of our community hub in the Lismore CBD.
+Our projects & services run out of our community hub in South Lismore.

 Where we also continue to support our community with access to donated goods, warm referrals to other community services and the delivery of community events and workshops.